 Raising more than one million dollars since its inaugural event in 2008, proceeds from Champions of Hope help expand cancer services and programs offered by Southeast Health.
 Some of the services and programs funded include Cancer Navigation Services, 3D mammography, customized information reference binders for newly diagnosed patients, and post-mastectomy comfort kits.

-Each year a cancer survivor is selected as the honorary chair of the Sandi McCool Champions of Hope.
-The 2019 Sandi McCool Champions of Hope Honorees were Christi Peterson & Al Stefin.
+Each year a cancer survivor is selected as the honorary chair of Champions of Hope.
+The 2020 Champions of Hope Honorees are Christi Peterson & Al Stefin.
 Previous chairwomen include Sandi McCool (inaugural chair and event inspiration), Kelli Cundith, Kelli Hall and Franzie Bondy.

 On November 23, 2011, Sandi lost her seven-year battle with breast cancer.
 Sandi will always remain the inspiration and driving force behind Champions of Hope.
-And in 2012, as a tribute to her legacy, the event was change to The Sandi McCool Champions of Hope.
+In 2012, as a tribute to her legacy, the event was named The Sandi McCool Champions of Hope.
 Since its inaugural year (2008) Sandi’s vision continues to grow and to date Champions of Hope has raised more than one million dollars in support of breast cancer awareness, early detection and intervention services.

 The Spirit Walk and 5K Race is $25.